What to Give a Dog with Upset Stomach: 10 Remedies

 1. Change Your Dog’s Water More Frequently

-Studies show that some pet bowls also make our dogs sick, and it's better to use a stainless steel bowl than plastic ones.
+Studies show that some pet bowls also make our dogs sick, and using a stainless steel bowl is better than a plastic one.

-While it may not necessarily cause stomach issues, hard tap water can have health consequences like urinary health issues, according to a 2016 study.
+While it may not necessarily cause stomach issues, hard tap water can have health consequences, such as urinary health issues, according to a 2016 study.

 If you have access only to hard water at home, you'll need to switch to bottled water or distilled water kept in the fridge so it’s always cool.